-Climbing information for this peak is found on page 322.
-As of 2001 the peak is now officially named Sacajawea Peaks, east.
+Climbing information for this peak is on Page 322 of the book.
+As of 2001, the peak is now officially named Sacajawea Peaks, East.

 Rick Baugher made the first recorded ascent of this peak in 1998.
-He named it and it’s companion peak South and North Doublet.
+He named it and its companion peak South and North Doublet.
 These two peaks are perhaps the most impressive peaks in the range.
 I like Rick’s names because they are unique.
 However, the new, official names are now the law of the land.
-Check out the North Doublet/Sacajawea North page.
+Check out the North Doublet/Sacajawea Peaks, West page.
+USGS Bohannon Spring

 West Ridge/West Face Route, Class 3 by Livingston Douglas

 This climb is part of a ridge traverse between North Doublet and South Doublet.
 Ascend North Doublet first, then descend to the connecting saddle between North Doublet and South Doublet.
 Please refer to the route descriptions for North Doublet’s Southwest Face/Northwest Ridge Route and East Ridge Route for more detailed information.

 From the North Doublet/South Doublet ridge saddle (10,020 feet), scramble eastward up the West Face then West Ridge of South Doublet.
 The terrain is easy Class 3 slabs, ledges, and boulders.
 On the West Ridge, you will find a climber’s trail and goat beds.
 Stay on the north side of the West Ridge to avoid any ridge difficulties.
 This is more of a face climb than a ridge climb as the ridge is ill-defined.